OpenCollarTeam/opencollarteam.github.io/docs/Plugin-Guide.md

 >Received by | oc_states
 >Sent by | ---
 >
->Adds a timer to the timer queue.<br>
+>Adds a timer to the timer queue<br>
->Str is how long the timer should be for in seconds.<br>
+>Str is how long the timer should be for in seconds<br>
->Key is the event's identifier and will be returned once the TIMEOUT_FIRED call generates.<br>
+>Key is the event's identifier and will be returned once the TIMEOUT_FIRED call generates<br>
->Queue timing is subject to time dilation, approximating 1 second accuracy at no dilation.<br>
+>Queue timing is subject to time dilation, approximating 1 second accuracy at no dilation<br>

 >  &nbsp; | TIMEOUT_FIRED = 30499
 >---------|----------